tomaverlaine/tomaverlaine.github.io/_posts/2026-04-02-the-fallacy-xinxiang.md

 ---
 ## Introduction

-Active since 2008 under the banner of post-punk and no wave, 疯医 The Fallacy are a band like no other.
+Active since 2008 under the banner of post-punk and no wave, The Fallacy are a band like no other.
 Frontman Wang Xubo has never been shy about his devotion to the legendary Australian post-punk outfit The Birthday Party — a band active in the late 1970s and early 1980s and widely regarded as a precursor to noise rock and no wave aesthetics — and the band’s explosive, convulsive style carries that legacy forward.
 Combined with their freak-out saxophone work, they stand apart even within the Chinese rock scene.

 According to Wang Xubo, what drew him to The Birthday Party is encapsulated in Nick Cave’s description of the band’s guitarist — referring to Rowland S. Howard, whose playing was characterized by jagged, dissonant textures and sudden bursts of noise — as producing a completely unique sound: chaotic, violent, yet strangely beautiful.